dadinn/dojo-movingavg/README.md

 After cloning the repository, it can be run by calling the main method with a simple [Leiningen](https://leiningen.org) command:

-> lein run ITEMCOUNT WINDOWSIZE MAXVALUE DELAY
+> lein run WINDOWSIZE MAXVALUE DELAY

 The command line arguments can be described as the following:

- * __ITEMCOUNT__ the number of random values to generate as input stream
  * __WINDOWSIZE__ the size of the sample window for the calculation of the moving average
  * __MAXVALUE__ the maximum value for the random numbers to be generated